isc2scotland/isc2scotland.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 ---
 The ISC2 Scotland Chapter’s mission is to bring together a community of Scotland's Information Security Professionals and share knowledge on evolving security threats and drive innovation.

+Scotland Chapter was founded in 2014 by Ewan McIntyre, James Kwaan, Neil Campbell and Manish Shah among others and was running successfully till 2019.
+In 2020, due to pandemic chapter became defunct but since June '23 couple of security professionals sat together and started talking with ISC2 to revive the chapter.